elmella/whos-who/README.md

 In response to this estimation problem, we take advantage of the labeled examples from our training podcasts with all hidden states fully exposed.
 Hence, rather than fitting parameters with maximum likelihood via Baum-Welch for every new podcast, we can estimate these conditional probabilities directly from our other podcasts in our predefined training clusters.

 Our simple training procedure begins by initializing both emission and transition tensors with ones, following a Bayesian framework via Laplace add-one smoothing as presented in Volume 3, Section 4.7.3 [Jarvis].
 Repeating for each training cluster, we then count the frequencies of all state transitions, conditioned on the preceding word, and increment the corresponding entries in the transition tensor.
 Once all text within a cluster has been accounted for, we normalize each individual matrix to be column-stochastic to find the conditional probabilities.
 We follow the same procedure corresponding to the probabilities found in our emission tensor.
-We note that the initial state $$\pi_0$$ (a $$2 \times 1$$ vector) is calculated similarly by taking frequencies of the host versus guest speaking first and normalizing.
+We note that the initial state $\pi_0$ (a $2 \times 1$ vector) is calculated similarly by taking frequencies of the host versus guest speaking first and normalizing.

 ### Prediction and Model Validity

 To make predictions under this new model, we modify the Viterbi algorithm for HMM to find the most probable sequence of hidden states for an entire episode.
 The Viterbi algorithm uses Bellman's principle to calculate the optimal path, using parameters from both transition and emission matrices at each time step.
-Our modified Viterbi algorithm follows the same procedure, only now (1) these matrix parameters are no longer temporally homogeneous, and (2) varying sets of parameters will be indexed according to the previous word $$Z_{i-1}$$ in our observation space.
-All other aspects of the algorithm remain the same, including the back-pointing procedure once the maximum $$\eta_{ij}$$ values have been identified.
+Our modified Viterbi algorithm follows the same procedure, only now (1) these matrix parameters are no longer temporally homogeneous, and (2) varying sets of parameters will be indexed according to the previous word $Z_{i-1}$ in our observation space.
+All other aspects of the algorithm remain the same, including the back-pointing procedure once the maximum $\eta_{ij}$ values have been identified.

 The CHMM and modified Viterbi algorithm preserve the assumption of conditional independence.
 However, there are many alternative ways to model this process.
 Our methodology entirely ignores punctuation, the length of utterances, and even differences in speaking styles between the host and guest within episodes.
 Additionally, our model considers speech on a word-by-word basis instead of utterance-by-utterance.
 Naturally, entire utterances will be spoken by the same individual.
 Thus, any disagreements within a single utterance predicted by our model present systematic error.